Kindred Healthcare Ratings & Violations

 - Hospice services

-While the centers, facilities, hospitals and homes owned and managed by Kindred Healthcare are known for their quality caregiving, the company is not without legal issues.
-The corporation has been accused of neglecting many of its residents by providing inferior patient care.
+The centers, facilities, hospitals, and homes owned and managed by Kindred Healthcare are known for their quality caregiving.
+However, the company is not without legal issues.
+The corporation has been accused of neglecting many of its residents and their long-term care facilities by providing inferior patient care.

-Many cases of nursing home abuse and neglect are filed on behalf of surviving family members or victims suffering injuries acquired at a facility.
-Many cases involve:
+Many cases of elder home abuse and neglect are filed on behalf of the decedent's surviving family members or victims suffering injuries acquired at a facility.
+Many cases of elder abuse involve:

 - Bedsores (pressure sores, pressure ulcers, decubitus ulcers)